Agricultural Decision-Making and Climate Variability in Guatemala

 FUNDING

-This research is supported by NSF Human-Environment and Geographical Sciences (HEGS) Grant BCS2049657: “Rainfall variability, extreme events, and vulnerability in heterogeneous social and environmental systems'', PI: Kevin Anchukaitis, coPIs: Matthew Taylor, Diego Pons, Tom Evans, Diana Liverman.
+This research was supported by NSF Human-Environment and Geographical Sciences (HEGS) Grant BCS2049657: “Rainfall variability, extreme events, and vulnerability in heterogeneous social and environmental systems'', PI: Kevin Anchukaitis, coPIs: Matthew Taylor, Diego Pons, Tom Evans, Diana Liverman.

 RELATED PUBLICATIONS